Light Dark

 Most importantly, guide the users all through the process.

 To start with, name and email are sufficient.
-A proven way to attract more customers into signing up is by adding a call to action.
+A proven way to attract more customers to sign up is by adding a call to action.

 4. Engaging Onboarding